 Sophomore class standing or higher at time of study

 Housing and Meals

-You will stay in Ryerson University housing, located in downtown Toronto.
-Housing will be in private rooms with private bathrooms, television, telephone and air conditioning; kitchen, laundry and lounge facilities are shared among students on the same floor.
-You will be responsible for providing your own meals.
-High-speed internet access and parking are available for additional fees.
+Students will stay in Ryerson University housing, located in downtown Toronto.
+Housing will be in private rooms with private bathrooms, television, telephone, internet access and air conditioning; kitchen, laundry and lounge facilities are shared among students on the same floor.
+Students will be responsible for providing their own meals.
+Parking will be available for an additional fee.